-Have you considered setting up an FSP or Have you carried out an Early Help assessment and/or Early Help Plan with the child and their family?
+Have you carried out an Early Help assessment Plan with the child and their family?

 Speak to the parents and the child about your worries and discuss with them how your agency can help and support the children and family.
-You could carry out an FSP, an Early Help Assessment or seek Early Help support.
-Follow the Early Help guidance on the NSCP website to support you in this process.
+You could carry out an Early Help Assessment Plan or seek support from the Communities and Partnerships Team to support you in this process.

-Where you have carried out an Early Help

-Assessment and Plan which has been

-reviewed and amended as required - and the

-child's needs are not being met or in fact have

-increased, gather the information requested

-in this form and then contact CADS.
+Where you have carried out an Early Help Assessment Plan which has been reviewed and amended as required - and the child's needs are not being met or in fact have increased, gather the information requested in this form and then contact CADS.